Susie Labry

 - Strongly patriotic.

 - Basically a Jeffersonian.
-Favorite Presidents and figures: Thomas Jefferson, Abraham Lincoln, Harry S. Truman, John F. Kennedy (not Robert), Ronald Reagan, George W. Bush, Henry Kissinger, Jimmie Davis, Senator Robert Byrd, Gov. Alexander, Gov. Ashcroft, Senator Strom Thurmond, Rolfe McCollister, Jimmy Fitzmorris, Jr., Randy Ewing.
-Favorite stars: John Wayne, Roy Rogers, Ronald Reagan, Jim Reeves, Shirley Temple Black, Merle Haggard, and Roy Acuff.
+Favorite Presidents and figures: Thomas Jefferson, Abraham Lincoln, Harry S. Truman, John F. Kennedy (not Robert), Ronald Reagan, George W. Bush, Henry Kissinger, Jimmie Davis, Senator Robert Byrd, Gov. Alexander, Gov. Ashcroft, Senator Strom Thurmond, Sen. Ted Cruz, Rolfe McCollister, Jimmy Fitzmorris, Jr., Randy Ewing.
+Favorite stars: John Wayne, Roy Rogers, Ronald Reagan, Steve Scalise, Bill Cassidy, Gov. Mike Huckabee, Jim Reeves, Shirley Temple Black, Merle Haggard, and Roy Acuff.

 My Photograph